genericmoniker/blog/content/first-month-new-job.md

 time.
 You don't want to run to your teammates or mentor with every challenge, but you also don't want to spend hours on something that could be resolved with a little help.
 Have you Googled for a solution?
 Read any documentation there might be?
-Clearly articulated the problem to yourself (or your rubber duck)?Experimented with some possibilities?
+Clearly articulated the problem to yourself (or your rubber duck)?
+Experimented with some possibilities?
 If you're still stuck, get some help.

 Someone else may be better suited to do a task than you are, but don't be too quick to give up and go looking for something else.
 If you can work through a